jeremyrayjewell/cyber_journal/learning-notes/courses/comptia-securityplus-dion/section-18-vulnerabilities-and-attacks.md

 **Key Topics:**
 - Exploits unknown to vendor and unpatched
 - Highly valuable to attackers
 - Defenses: patch management, threat intelligence, layered defenses
+- **Zero-Day Vulnerability:** any vulnerability that's discovered or exploited before the vendor can issue a patch for it (original definition of "zero-day")
+- **Zero-Day Exploit:** any unknown exploit in the wild that exposes a previously unknown vulnerability in the software or hardware
+- **Zero-Day Attack**
+- on exam, **Zero-Day** ,ay fer to vulenrability, exploit, *or* malware
+- Zero-day malware is a *major threat*
+- identify, patch, fix
+- government agencies, law enforcement agencies, criminals
+- Zero-Day vulnerabilities and exploits are *big business*
+- akways keep antivirus software up-to-date

 ---